Mellanox/nvidia-k8s-ipam/README.md

     * `endIP`: end IP of the exclude range (inclusive).

   * `nodeSelector` (optional): A list of node selector terms.
 The terms are ORed.
 Each term can have a list of matchExpressions that are ANDed.
 Only the nodes that match the provided labels will get assigned IP Blocks for the defined pool.
-  * `defautGateway` (optional): Add the pool gateway as default gateway in the pod static routes.
+  * `defaultGateway` (optional): Add the pool gateway as default gateway in the pod static routes.
   * `routes` (optional, list): contains CIDR to be added in the pod static routes via the pool gateway.

     * `dst`: The destination of the static route, in CIDR notation.